saschoff91/wsk-pkg-sendgrid/README.md

 This repository includes actions and feeds for [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/) service Sendgrid.

-The whole communication is based on the [Twilio REST API](https://www.twilio.com/docs/api/rest).
+The whole communication is based on the [Sendgrd REST API](https://sendgrid.com/docs/API_Reference/index.html).

 ## Getting Started:
 Before using this package, following preparations must be done: